-- It is faster to develop, use, and test than using a physical system such as mail; - There is no need for hole-punching or port-forwarding; - WebSockets are highly flexible in how data is structured and interpreted.
+- There is no need for hole-punching or port-forwarding. - WebSockets are highly flexible in how data is structured and interpreted.

 In particular, the final point allows for the use of purely JSON messages, which are readily parsed and processed by the client-side JavaScript.